 Dr. Shorter’s first book, We Will Dance Our Truth, evolves from decades of learning about indigenous lifeways, primarily among the Yoeme communities in northwest Mexico.

-Among his favorite classes to teach at UCLA are "Indigenous Worldviews," “Ethnographies of/as Colonialism,” "The Art of Being Human: Living the Philosophy of Martin Buber," and "Aliens, Psychics, and Ghosts."
+Dr. Shorter works with graduate students at UCLA and teaches a variety of courses, cross-listed among several departments, including “Indigenous Worldviews,” “Ethnographies of/as Colonialism,” “The Art of Being Human: Living the Philosophy of Martin Buber,” “Healing, Ritual, and Transformation,” “Research Methodologies,” and “Aliens, Psychics, and Ghosts.”
+Please read the “Academics” page on his personal website to learn more about his work.